[wpforms id="406" title="false" description="false"]

 Stoltzfus Meats

-Stoltzfus Meats, located in Intercourse, PA., is a family-run market since 1954, known for its homemade sausages and meat products.
+Stoltzfus Meats, located in Intercourse, PA., a family-run market since 1954, known for its homemade sausages and meat products.

 At this location, there is a small retail market, butcher and cheese shop in addition to a very good restaurant serving breakfast and lunch called Amos’ Place.